Featuring bananas, cereal, honey, Greek yogurt and milk, these Cereal Pops are perfect for a morning treat, mid-day snack or healthy dessert!

 Instructions

-- In a large bowl, or blender, mix together the yogurt, milk, honey and cinnamon.
-Add in the cereal and stir until just combined.
+- Make creamy popsicle base: To a large bowl, blender or food processor, add the yogurt, milk, honey, and cinnamon.
+Mix or blend until combined.
+Add the cereal to the bowl and stir until just combined.

-- Pour a little bit of the cereal milk mixture into each mold.
-Drop in a few slices of bananas and then repeat with cereal milk and bananas until molds are full.
-Gently tap the molds on the counter to help mixture settle.
+- Layer popsicles in molds: Fill each mold 1/3 of the way up with the cereal milk mixture.
+Then, drop a few slices of bananas into the molds.
+Repeat, layering the cereal milk and bananas into the molds until they are full.
+Gently tap the molds on the counter to help the popsicle mixture settle.

-- Place molds in the freezer and freeze for 1 hour.
-Remove and insert wooden sticks.
+- Freeze: Transfer the popsicle molds in the freezer.
+Freeze for 1 hour.
+Add sticks, then freeze again: Remove the popsicles from the freezer.
+Insert a wooden stick into the center of each popsicle.
 Place back in the freezer and freeze overnight.

-- Remove popsicles from mold and enjoy.
-If you have a hard time removing the popsicles, run the mold under warm water for 10 seconds or so.
+- Remove from mold and enjoy!
+Carefully remove the banana popsicles from their mold by pulling on the wooden stick.
+If you have a hard time releasing the popsicles from their mold, lightly run the mold under warm water for 10 seconds or so.
+Enjoy!

 Notes